-Review and Proposed Adoption of the Revised Assessment Design Standards
+Review and Proposed Adoption of the Revised California Teaching Performance Assessment Design Standards

-Executive Summary: This agenda item presents revisions to the adopted Assessment Design Standards and requests that the Commission authorize the use of these updated standards in the recently approved regulatory changes with the requirement of a teaching performance assessment for Education Specialist credential candidates.
+Executive Summary: This agenda item presents proposed revisions to the adopted California Teaching Performance Assessment Design Standards and requests that the Commission authorize the use of these updated standards to develop Literacy Teaching Performance Assessments as required by SB 488 (Chap.
+678, Stats.
+2021).

-Recommended Action: That the Commission adopt the changes and authorize the use of the new standards to reflect the full continuum of placements for preliminary credential candidates and the full age span from birth to 22.
+Recommended Action: That the Commission adopt the recommended changes and authorize the use of the California Teaching Performance Assessment Design Standards to direct development of literacy performance assessments and reflect the full continuum of placements for multiple subject general education, PK-3, and education specialists.

-Presenter: James Webb, Consultant, Professional Services Division a) Develop and maintain rigorous, meaningful, and relevant standards that drive program quality and effectiveness for the preparation of the education workforce and are responsive to the needs of California's diverse student population
+Presenters: Heather Kennedy and James Webb, Consultants, Professional Services Division a) Develop and maintain rigorous, meaningful, and relevant standards that drive program quality and effectiveness for the preparation of the education workforce and are responsive to the needs of California's diverse student population.